‘Quiet luxury’: No flash, no logos, but big-time style

 TV TRENDSETTERS

-Cue HBO’s hit “Succession,” the story of the uber-rich, cutthroat Roys led by the snarly and — SPOILER — now-dead patriarch Logan.
+Cue HBO’s hit “Succession,” the story of the uber-rich, cutthroat Roys led by the snarly patriarch Logan.

 Costume designer Michelle Matland has created pricey yet stealth wardrobes unique to key characters as they have evolved, delighting fans who have followed her fashion breadcrumbs since the show’s 2018 premiere.